beginning of content

 You should call your doctor straight away or visit your nearest emergency department if you have any of the following symptoms:

-If you need surgery or a medical procedure, let your medical team know that you are taking blood thinners when you book the appointment.
+If you need surgery or a medical or dental procedure, let your healthcare team know that you are taking blood thinners when you book the appointment.

 Are there any alternatives to this medicine?